Graduate Certificate in Research

 During your study, you will compile a series of research portfolio activities during a minimum period of six-months full-time, or the equivalent part-time.

 Interested in speaking to someone about the Graduate Certificate in Research?
 Book a call back today.

-Graduates will have advanced theoretical and specialist knowledge in the principles and methods that exist within research.
+Graduates will have advanced theoretical and specialist knowledge in the principals and methods that exist within research.
 This will equip graduates with the research training and skills for further learning within a research higher degree, or for application of foundation research skills within workplace contexts.
 Graduates will obtain sufficient knowledge to independently conduct research in a specific discipline.

 Structure & Availability

-The Graduate Certificate in Research consists of a single unit that is flexible, and can be taken in either full-time or part-time mode.
+The Graduate Certificate in Research consists of a single unit which is flexible, and can be taken in either full-time or part-time mode.
 This means the structure of the course relies on study time and overall progress towards portfolio activities, rather than credit point accrual.
 The single unit includes a range of compulsory and elective topics for you to study.
 These include:

 Governance and policy